WHAT to plant and WHEN? Planting guide for the sub-tropics

 There are some jobs in the garden that are just plain fun – like seed saving – and where little fingers work best!

 NOTE: I have found that I have the most success by using local seed – something passed around from gardener to gardener – they tend to be better fruiting varieties and more resistant to pests and diseases.

-I have had very little luck with seed produced by the large companies – they are just not meant for our part of the world – the sub-tropical east coast of Australia.
-Growing your own vegetables from seed is a great way to really get you in touch with your garden; it’s a fun activity for the whole family, doesn’t involve any heavy work, saves you money, helps to save valuable heritage varieties – and best of all – if you plant a few seed at a time, but on a regular basis (like lettuce) you will have salad greens when you want it and nothing goes to waste.
+I have had very little luck with seed produced by the large companies – they are just not meant for our part of the world – the subtropical east coast of Australia.
+Growing your own vegetables from seed you have collected, or been shared by another gardener, is a great way to really get you in touch with your garden; it’s a fun activity for the whole family, doesn’t involve any heavy work, saves you money, helps to save valuable heritage varieties – and best of all – if you plant a few seed at a time, but on a regular basis (like lettuce) you will have salad greens when you want them – and nothing goes to waste.

-If you don’t have time to grow your own from seed then buy seedlings from a local supplier.
+If you don’t have time to grow your own from seed, then buy seedlings from a local supplier.
 I get mine from a grower at our local farmers market or our rural co-op.
-Those sold in large hardware stores are often grown out of your climactic zone and won’t be as successful those grown locally.
+Those sold in large hardware stores are often grown out of your climate zone and won’t be as successful those grown locally.

 What’s for dinner?

 TOP TIP: Understanding PLANT FAMILIES – who is related to whom – will benefit you and your garden.
 It helps you decide what to plant next to each other, solves crop rotation dilemmas, does companion planting for you and looks wonderful because a productive garden can’t help but be beautiful.

 Chinese greens – boo choy, pak choy, tatsoi A

 Cucumber A use local seed + plant late winter

 Garlic A – harvest late spring